simon-weber/Predicting-Code-Popularity/README.md

 Next is feature calculation, by running featurecalc.py.
 This can take a while, and when finished creates features.pickle.

-Lastly, you can build the classifier and see how it performs by using run_test.py. summarize_feature_data is something else to try; it shows you the min/max/median/mean/std of all features you calculated.
+Lastly, you can build the classifier and see how it performs by using run_test.py. summarize_feature_data.py is something else to try; it shows you the min/max/median/mean/std of all features you calculated.

 ## Notes
 If you want to watch feature calculation progress, you can tail calcfeatures.log.

-I probably won't edit this or update it, but feel free to contact me if you have questions!
+I probably won't edit this or update this code, but feel free to contact me if you have questions!

 - - -